voxpupuli/puppet-python/README.md

 **osenv** - Allows setting environment variables for the gunicorn service.
 Accepts a hash of 'key': 'value' pairs.
 Default: false

+**timeout** - Allows setting the gunicorn idle worker process time before being killed.
+The unit of time is seconds.
+Default: 30

 **template** - Which ERB template to use.
 Default: python/gunicorn.erb

 ```puppet